Woods

 Red Oak

 Red Oak grows abundantly in Eastern US.
-It has a light brown to pinkish-reddish color, straight to wavy grain, and is hard & heavy.
+Featuring a large grain patter, Red Oak has a light brown to pinkish-reddish color, straight to wavy grain, and is very dense.
 Due to availability & durability, Red Oak is the most common choice for furniture in the country!

 Origin: Eastern US; Central US; Southeast Canada; South Central Canada